February 2023

 Event Details

-Teacher(s):bruni dávila Sliding Scale: Donation-Based (Dāna).
+Teacher: JD Doyle Sliding Scale: Donation-Based (Dāna).
 Please support our Spirit Rock teachers, staff, and scholarships by giving as generously as you can.
-Code 06RS23.
-Open to all self-identified LGBTQIA+ Description: The
+Code 50RS23.
+Open to all self-identified LGBTQIA+ Description: The Rainbow Sangha

 Event Details

 Sliding Scale: Donation-Based (Dāna).
 Please support our Spirit Rock teachers, staff, and scholarships by giving as generously as you can.
-Code 06RS23.
+Code 50RS23.

 Open to all self-identified LGBTQIA+